 What is appendicitis?

-The appendix is a small tube off your colon, if that tube gets clogged, it can cause a backup of mucus, stool, and bacteria.
-And that’s what leads to infection.
+Appendicitis is a medical condition characterized by inflammation of the appendix.
+The appendix is a small tube off your colon, if that tube gets clogged, it can cause a backup of mucus, stool, and bacteria, leading to infection.

 This infection is called appendicitis.
 Since we don’t know how the appendix works or what it does, we also don’t know why it gets infected.
 However, this condition requires prompt medical attention as untreated appendicitis can lead to serious complications such as a burst appendix and abdominal infection.